CM-Cabinets Library User Guide

 In This Topic

-Drawer Runner Machining Tables Explained
+Drawer Runner Machining Explained

 In This Topic

 Drawer Runner machining incorporates both the drilling of the ends (of divisions) with runner holes for the selected drawers, and also the drilling of the drawer box parts themselves.
-It does not currently incorporate the drilling of the drawer fronts.

-The name of the table containing the specification for drawer runner holes is located in the content of the RunnerHoles column in the drawer runner table.
+The name of the table containing the specification for drawer runner holes is located in the content of the RunnerHoles column of the applicable runner table.
 This runner hole table is assumed to be in the \Table\Machining\DrawerRunners folder.
-It contains a matching row for each row in the Drawer Runner Table i.e. -500mm, -400mm etc.
+It contains a matching row for each row in the Drawer Runner Table i.e. -500mm, -400mm etc. For more information on these tables refer to Drawer Runner Groups Explained.

 Drawer Runner Holes